A Brief History

 With some employees having over 20 years with the store, there is a lot of expertise to provide customers with advice and information about pets, especially tropical fish.
 Many customers proudly tell the younger workers at RMS how they used to shop at the old greenhouse location.
 As with many modern businesses, RMS has a website and will answer emails for specific questions, as well as an email sign-up for online specials and coupons.

 Although Rob left the business several years ago, Mike and Steve still own and run things, providing their 30 years of expertise apiece.
 If you are thinking of starting an aquarium, RMS is an interesting place to visit and view the many beautiful and unusual fish available for the home hobbyist.
-What is your favorite aquarium fish?
+Question for students (and subscribers): What is your favorite aquarium fish?
+Please let us know in the comments section below this article.

 For more information on “aquaculture”, please see…